 - 4.1 The attendees discussed the process for making the Application and the terms of the draft order.
 The external advisors outlined the steps that would need to be taken and the likelihood that the Court would grant the order.
-The attendees discussed the terms of the proposed draft order and alternative terms. - 4.2 The attendees covered the following items: - 4.2.1 The University has duties and/or is committed to uphold Convention rights including Article 10 (right to freedom of expression), Article 11, (right to freedom of peaceful assembly and to freedom of association with others), and under section 43, Education Act 1986 to take such steps as are reasonably practicable to ensure that freedom of speech within the law is secured for members, students and employees of the establishment and for visiting speakers, and under the Higher Education (Freedom of Speech) Act 2023 (to be brought into force), having particular regard to the importance of freedom of speech, to take reasonably practicable steps to secure freedom of speech within the law, which are embodied in the Code. - 4.2.2 The University has duties under the Public Sector Equality Duty and/or the Equality Act 2010 generally in the exercise of its functions to eliminate discrimination, harassment, victimisation and any other conduct that is prohibited by or under the Equality Act 2010, to advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it, and to foster good relations between persons who share a relevant protected characteristic and persons who do not share it. - 4.2.3 The attendees discussed that the decision to make the Application and the order sought in that Application must be proportionate, appropriate, and no more than necessary to address the risk that further acts of trespass might occur at the Properties (or any of the three) and disrupt graduation ceremonies and/or the University's administrative functions. - 4.3 In the course of the discussion, the following points were raised: - 4.3.1 The two encampments on Senate House Yard in, respectively, May 2024 and November 2024, which required the University to relocate two graduation ceremonies ('Congregations'), and the unauthorised occupation of Greenwich House, significantly disrupted Congregations for a significant number of the University's students and to administrative functions.
+The attendees discussed the terms of the proposed draft order and alternative terms. - 4.2 The attendees covered the following items: - Article 10 (right to freedom of expression), Article 11, (right to freedom of peaceful assembly and to freedom of association with others), and under section 43, Education Act 1986 to take such steps as are reasonably practicable to ensure that freedom of speech within the law is secured for members, students and employees of the establishment and for visiting speakers, and under the Higher Education (Freedom of Speech) Act 2023 (to be brought into force), having particular regard to the importance of freedom of speech, to take reasonably practicable steps to secure freedom of speech within the law, which are embodied in the Code. - 4.2.2 The University has duties under the Public Sector Equality Duty and/or the Equality Act 2010 generally in the exercise of its functions to eliminate discrimination, harassment, victimisation and any other conduct that is prohibited by or under the Equality Act 2010, to advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it, and to foster good relations between persons who share a relevant protected characteristic and persons who do not share it. - 4.2.3 The attendees discussed that the decision to make the Application and the order sought in that Application must be proportionate, appropriate, and no more than necessary to address the risk that further acts of trespass might occur at the Properties (or any of the three) and disrupt graduation ceremonies and/or the University's administrative functions. - 4.3 In the course of the discussion, the following points were raised: - 4.3.1 The two encampments on Senate House Yard in, respectively, May 2024 and November 2024, which required the University to relocate two graduation ceremonies ('Congregations'), and the unauthorised occupation of Greenwich House, significantly disrupted Congregations for a significant number of the University's students and the congregations for a significant number of the University's students and the congregations for a significant number of the University's students and the congregations for a significant number of the University's students and the congregations for a significant number of the University's students and the congregations for a significant number of the University's students and the congregations for a significant number of the University's students and the congregations for a significant number of the University's students and the congregations for a significant number of the University's students and the congregations for a significant number of the University's students and the congregations for a significant number of the University's students and the congregations for a significant number of the University's students and the congregations for a significant number of the University's students and the congregations for a significant number of the University's students and the congregations for a significant number of the University's students and the congregations for a significant number of the University's students and the congregation of the congregation o administrative functions.
 The activities of the Greenwich House occupiers put the University at significant reputational harm, and stakeholders have been informed of the risk that confidential information within the building may have been accessed by the occupiers.